Prelude, Op. 28, No. 20 (Chopin)

 The Prelude Op.
-28, No. 20, in C minor by Frédéric Chopin has been dubbed the "Funeral March" by Hans von Bülow but is commonly known as the "Chord Prelude" due to its slow progression of quarter note chords.
+28, No. 20, in C minor by Frédéric Chopin was dubbed the "Funeral March" by Hans von Bülow but is commonly known as the "Chord Prelude" due to its slow progression of quarter note chords.
 It was written between 1831 and 1839.

-The prelude was originally written in two sections of four measures, ending at m.
-9. Chopin later added a repeat of the last four measures at a softer level, with an expressive swell before the final cadence.
+The prelude was originally written in two sections of four measures.
+Chopin later added a repeat of the last four measures at a softer level, with an expressive swell before the final cadence.
 In addition, the prelude uses lament bass in two of the three sections, a technique commonly used to denote sadness or sorrow.

 Bar 3 ambiguity

 In many printed scores (for example "Chopin Masterpieces for Solo Piano", Dover Publications Ltd 1998), the last E of bar 3 in the right hand has no flat accidental to cancel the natural accidental of the previous E in the same bar.
 Therefore, this second E should also be played as E♮.
 However, most performances contradict the printed score, playing an E♭.
-Arthur Rubinstein's mono recording of the entire set of Op.
-28 on RCA, Emil Gilels recording from 1953 (”Emil Gilels Legacy Vol. 9” on Doremi), Maurizio Pollinis 1975 recording for Deutsche Grammophon, and Louis Lortie’s 1998 recording for Chandos are some of the recordings where the E is played as natural.
+Alfred Cortot in 1926 and 1933 recordings, Arthur Rubinstein's mono recording of the entire set of Op.
+28 on RCA, Emil Gilels recording from 1953 (”Emil Gilels Legacy Vol. 9” on Doremi), Maurizio Pollini's 1975 recording for Deutsche Grammophon, and Louis Lortie's 1998 recording for Chandos are some of the recordings where the E is played as natural.

+It is sometimes argued that the E should remain as an E♮, as in the following bar (bar 4), the final chord is a major chord (G major), and since bar 4 acts as a harmonic sequence from bar 3 ending on the dominant, its final chord should theoretically also be major, resulting in the E in the C major chord remaining natural.
+This sequence from bar 3 to bar 4 is apparent due to the almost-identical chord structure (the only difference being the cadence) in different tonal centres—bar 3 in C major/minor and bar 4 in G major (the dominant).